RazvanML/reco-link/_posts/2016-12-05-Vaadin-Temperature-Conversion.md

 ---
 layout: post
 title: Vaadin Temperature Conversion
-tags: Vaadin UI Ajax MVC
+tags: Vaadin UI Ajax MVC GUI
 categories: UI
 ---

 This is one of my first MVC applications in Vaadin.
-It demonstrate a simple form and interaction with Object Properties.
+It demonstrate a simple form and interaction with ObjectProperty.

 <!--more-->